Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell 0022}

-The cluster Abell 0022 (MCXC J0020.7-2542; PSZ1 G042.77-82.97) has a redshift of $z=0.142352 \pm 0.000327$ \citep{pse+06}, mass $M_{\mathrm{YZ,}500} = 4.56^{+0.42}_{-0.44} \times 10^{14}$ M$_{\odot}$ \citepalias{planck15}, and X-ray luminosity $L_{500} = 2.872451 \times 10^{37}$ \si{\watt} \citepalias{pap+11}.
-The cluster features extremely diffuse, faint emission that appears to permeate the cluster.
-Fig. \ref{fig:a22} shows the emission extending from the centre of the cluster northward.
-Although we see from the NVSS and TGSS data that the MWA emission is coincident with three point sources: NVSS~J002042-254239, associated with a member of the intervening galaxy triple DUKST 473-042; NVSS~J002048-254437; and NVSS~J002058-253957, emission associated with the cluster member 2MASX J00205811-2539516.
-The MWA data extends considerably further north reminiscent of the cluster halo in Abell 3888 \citep{sjp16}.
-We do not obtain a flux density measurement for the extended emission as it blends into the emission from 2MASX J00205811-2539516, which has a flux density contribution that we are unable to subtract as there is neither significant emission seen at 1.4 \si{\giga\hertz} in the NVSS image, nor in the 147.5 \si{\mega\hertz} emission in the TGSS image. \emph{XMM-Newton} data is shown in the right panel of Fig. \ref{fig:a22} (Obs.
-ID 0201900301, PI B\"ohringer), which were taken and reduced as part of the REXCESS survey \citep{rexcess,pcab09}.
-The 168 \si{\mega\hertz} radio emission extends far beyond the X-ray emission, however it is likely the bulk of the halo sits coincident with the X-ray peak, but is blending with DUKST 473-042, which has a spectroscopic redshift of $z = 0.063821 \pm 0.000500$ \citep{rsp+98} and is seen in the centre of the field.
-We cannot unambiguously classify the extended emission as either a candidate halo, relic, or both, if not the extended emission from a radio galaxy.
-We suggest follow-up observations at a higher resolution to disentangle the point sources from the diffuse radio emission.
+{Abell 0022 features extremely diffuse, faint emission that appears to permeate the cluster.} Fig.~\ref{fig:a22} shows the emission extending from the centre of the cluster northward.
+We see from the NVSS and TGSS data that the MWA emission is coincident with three point sources: NVSS~J002042$-$254239, associated with a member of the intervening galaxy triple DUKST 473$-$042; NVSS~J002048$-$254437; and NVSS~J002058$-$253957, emission associated with the cluster member 2MASX~J00205811$-$2539516.
+The MWA data extends considerably further north reminiscent of the cluster halo in Abell 3888 \citep{sjp16}, though also appears connected to a steep-spectrum source that appears point-like at the MWA resolution to the East.
+We do not obtain a flux density measurement for the extended emission due to complex blending of sources.
+XMM-\emph{Newton} data is shown in the right panel of Fig.~\ref{fig:a22} (Obs.
+ID 0201900301, PI B\"ohringer), which were taken and reduced as part of the {\sffamily {\sffamily REXCESS}} survey \citep{rexcess,pcab09}.
+The 168~MHz radio emission extends far beyond the X-ray emission, however some of the emission may coincide with the discrete point sources at the cluster center.
+We cannot unabiguously classify this emission but suggest a higher-resolution follow-up may reveal its nature.